Berea-College-CSC-226/p01-main/README.md

 ❗**Purpose**: In a single sentence, describe what your project will do.

 ❗️**Sources**: Which assignments or code will you base your project on?

+❗️**Kanban Board**: What is the link to the Kanban board on Trello?

 ❗️**CRC Card**:
   - Please write a CRC card for a class that your project will implement.